hrudai2002/klasroom/README.md

-# Exam-Guide 📖
+# Klasroom
-- Exam Guide is web application where everyone can share their exam resources with one another.
+- klassroom is web application where everyone can share their exam resources with one another.
-- Exam Guide helps to prepare well for exams.
+- klassroom helps to prepare well for exams.

 ```
 The Idea behind creating this project is well most of the UG students prepare a day or couple